AdBusterOfficial/Adbuster--WinApp/README.md

 In simple terms:
 AdBuster detects → Aduster ML validates → CEPA decides → VolMaster executes.

+## CEPA Logic — Technical Foundations

+CEPA is a lightweight analytical framework for interpreting audio as a sequence of contextual events rather than raw signal frames.
+It operates on four core concepts:

+### 1. Contextual Event Pattern
+A structured representation of how audio events evolve over time, including their direction, stability, transitions, and contextual relationships.
+CEPA treats events as semantic units rather than isolated DSP measurements.

+### 2. Behaviour‑Based Audio
+A signal interpretation model focused on behaviour (stability, drift, anomalies, resets) instead of amplitude or spectral values.
+This enables deterministic detection of unexpected behaviour in real‑world audio.

+### 3. Event‑Level Inference
+A decision‑making layer that evaluates relationships between events rather than individual samples or frames.
+Inference is based on event sequences, priorities, and contextual state transitions.

+### 4. Contextual Audio Logic
+A rule‑based logic system that interprets event patterns in the context of signal history, system state, and previous decisions.
+This allows CEPA to produce stable, predictable reactions without machine‑learning models.

 ## 🔄 CEPA Logic Diagram (Decision Flow)

 Below is a simplified decision‑flow diagram showing how